John Horton Conway

-John Horton Conway FRS (26 December 1937 – 11 April 2020) was an English mathematician active in the theory of finite groups, knot theory, number theory, combinatorial game theory and coding theory.
+John Horton Conway FRS (26 December 1937 – 11 April 2020) was an English mathematician.
+He was active in the theory of finite groups, knot theory, number theory, combinatorial game theory and coding theory.
 He also made contributions to many branches of recreational mathematics, most notably the invention of the cellular automaton called the Game of Life.

 Born and raised in Liverpool, Conway spent the first half of his career at the University of Cambridge before moving to the United States, where he held the John von Neumann Professorship at Princeton University for the rest of his career.
 On 11 April 2020, at age 82, he died of complications from COVID-19.

 Early life and education

 Conway was born on 26 December 1937 in Liverpool, the son of Cyril Horton Conway and Agnes Boyce.
 He became interested in mathematics at a very early age.
 By the time he was 11, his ambition was to become a mathematician.
 After leaving sixth form, he studied mathematics at Gonville and Caius College, Cambridge.
 A "terribly introverted adolescent" in school, he took his admission to Cambridge as an opportunity to transform himself into an extrovert, a change which would later earn him the nickname of "the world's most charismatic mathematician".

 Conway was awarded a BA in 1959 and, supervised by Harold Davenport, began to undertake research in number theory.
-Having solved the open problem posed by Davenport on writing numbers as the sums of fifth powers, Conway began to become interested in infinite ordinals.
+Having solved the open problem posed by Davenport on writing numbers as the sums of fifth powers, Conway became interested in infinite ordinals.
 It appears that his interest in games began during his years studying the Cambridge Mathematical Tripos, where he became an avid backgammon player, spending hours playing the game in the common room.

 In 1964, Conway was awarded his doctorate and was appointed as College Fellow and Lecturer in Mathematics at Sidney Sussex College, Cambridge.

 After leaving Cambridge in 1986, he took up the appointment to the John von Neumann Chair of Mathematics at Princeton University.
-There, he won the school's Pi Day pie-eating contest.
+There, he won the Princeton University Pi Day pie-eating contest.